segf00lt/website/content/blog/attitude.md

 There's a jetty near where I live that people like to jump and dive off of.
 One morning, I  was on the jetty and overheard a conversation between a man nicknamed _Bigode_ (Portuguese for moustache), and another man.
-Bigode was telling him about when the jetty used to have two long planks at it's end that allowed people to jump and dive easily, landing in a sandy patch amid the rocks below.
+Bigode was telling him about when the jetty used to have two long planks at its end that allowed people to jump and dive easily, landing in a sandy patch amid the rocks below.
 Back then, Bigode told the man, many more people came to the jetty, and, naturally, among these people were some idiots.
 Occasionally, one